-Intrusion detection is a technique of detecting unauthorized access to a computer system or a computer network.
-An intrusion into a system can be defined as an attempt by an intruder to bypass the security mechanisms of a computer or network and illegally gain access.
+intrusion into a system can be defined as an attempt by an intruder to bypass the security mechanisms of a computer or network and illegally gain access.
 Also, intrusion often has the intention of compromising the CIA (Confidentiality, Integrity and Availability).
-An intrusion detection system (IDS) is a system used to address the problem of intrusions by monitoring the events occurring in a computer system or network, analyzing them and detecting unauthorized intrusions [1, 3].
+An intrusion detection system (IDS) is a system used to address the problem of intrusions by monitoring the events occurring in a computer system or network, analyzing them and detecting unauthorized intrusions [1], [3].

-IDSs are often classified based on the scope of monitoring and type of data analyzed into host-based IDS (HIDS) and network-based IDS (NIDS).
+IDSs are often classified based on the scope of monitoring and type of data analyzed, into host-based IDS (HIDS) and network-based IDS (NIDS).
 Host-based intrusion detection systems monitor the characteristics of a single host and the events occurring within it.
-They analyze process identifiers, the system calls they make and operating system specific logs (including system, event, and security logs on Windows systems and syslog in Unix environments), in order to detect evidence of suspicious activity.
-On the other hand, network-based intrusion detection systems have the whole network as the monitoring scope.
-They are responsible for detecting network traffic that may be considered unauthorized and harmful [3, 4].
+They analyse process identifiers, the system calls they make and operating system specific logs (including system, event, and security logs on Windows systems and syslog in Unix environments), in order to detect evidence of suspicious activity.
+On the other hand, networkbased intrusion detection systems have the whole network as the monitoring scope.
+They are responsible for detecting network traffic that may be considered unauthorized and harmful [3], [4].

 One of the most widely used network intrusion detection systems is Snort IDS.
 Its simple configuration and efficiency make it the preferred option in most environments in need of protection [4].
 Snort is often the subject of various research in the field of network security.
-Recently, there have been numerous papers studying the implementation of Snort in different environments [5, 6].
-Also, many authors have studied ways to improve the network attack detection rate of the Snort intrusion detection system [7, 8].
-In most environments, Snort IDS is configured to log alerts after detecting potentially dangerous network packets.
-Successful network protection requires a detailed analysis of those logged alerts in search of deviations from normal traffic that may indicate an intrusion.
+Recently, there have been numerous papers studying the implementation of Snort in different environments [5], [6].
+Also, many authors have studied ways to improve the network attack detection rate of the Snort intrusion detection system [7], [8].